 - Read about Lightning Safety on the NWS website.

-- Share this FEMA resource with your tenants: Be Prepared for a Thunderstorm, Lightning or Hail Handout
+- Share this FEMA resource with your tenants: Be Prepared for a Thunderstorm, Lightning, or Hail

 - Secure loose gutters and downspouts.

-- Remove dead or dying trees from the property so they can’t fall on your investment, your neighbor’s property or injure someone.
+- Remove dead or dying trees from the property so they can’t fall on your investment, your neighbor’s property, or a passerby.

 - As storms approach:

-- Move any deck furniture or other items that could become dangerous projectiles when there is a threat of high winds, indoors.
+- When there is a threat of high winds, move any deck furniture or other items that could become dangerous projectiles indoors.

 - Cover all windows.
 Install permanent storm shutters or board up windows with plywood to help prevent windows from being damaged.
 Tape does not prevent windows from breaking.